nmn0gueira/mpc-experiments/emp/README.md

 # EMP-toolkit
-EMP-toolkit is a C++ library for secure two-party computation (2PC) based on the Yao's garbled circuits protocol.
+[EMP-toolkit](https://github.com/emp-toolkit) is a set of MPC frameworks based on garbled circuits written in C++ and used as libraries.
+This repository tests the [semi-honest implementation of Yao](https://github.com/emp-toolkit/emp-sh2pc) (`sh2pc`).

 ## Development
 Development was done through a development container using the repositories' `devcontainer.json` file along with its Dockerfile.
 This will allow you to develop in a consistent environment with all the necessary dependencies.